deartc/DanceMusic/README.md

 Created stored procedures to expose CRUD (Create, Read, Update, and Delete) functionality.

-Chose at least 1 item from each group on the Features List below and implemented them in your stored procedures or DDL script:
+Chose at least 1 item from each group on the Features List below and implemented them in my stored procedures or DDL script:

-.
- Group 1  Used
-Using the above tables...
-Group 1: Reading Data from a Database
+Group 1 Used: Reading Data from a Database
 Write a  SELECT query that utilizes a JOIN.

+Group 1 1 not used:
 Write a  SELECT query that utilizes a JOIN with 3 or more tables.
 Write a  SELECT query that utilizes a LEFT JOIN.
 Write a  SELECT query that utilizes a variable in the WHERE clause.